This article explains how to get started with your RED DSMC2 camera.

 The camera will default to ISO 800 and can be adjusted to best suit your image capture needs.
 Adjust the exposure and lighting (or ND filters) to match.
 RED recommends adjusting the exposure only for creative control with motion blur.

-Check exposure by using the in-camera goal post tool and Exposure false color mode (link to sections below).
+Check exposure by using the in-camera goal post tool and Exposure false color mode.
 Assess exposure using the full range of potential lighting and subject framing that is anticipated for a given scene.

 These are vertical bars on each side of the image histogram; an optimal exposure minimizes red in both bars, but particularly in the right bar.